Bertie Wooster: Personality

 Bertie is pleasant and amiable, according to Jeeves.
 A well-intentioned and honorable young gentleman, he has a strong moral code and prides himself on helping his friends.
 Unlike his Aunt Agatha, he is not snobbish to servants and is not bothered when one of his pals wants to marry someone from a different social class.
 He gladly spends time with a variety of people, including rich aristocrats and poor artists.

 Tending to be unworldly and naive, Bertie is tricked by con artists in "Aunt Agatha Takes the Count" and "Jeeves and the Greasy Bird", though Jeeves could have warned him earlier on during the former occasion and he was driven by desperation in the latter circumstances; in Aunts Aren't Gentlemen, he realises he is being tricked by a man named Graham, but is unable to avoid paying Graham anyway.
 He is not interested in global affairs or politics, and advises Jeeves to miss as many political debates as possible in order to live a happy and prosperous life.
 Usually modest about his intelligence, Bertie states, "I know perfectly well that I've got, roughly speaking, half the amount of brain a normal bloke ought to possess", though he occasionally wants to prove his intelligence, for example in "Scoring off Jeeves".
 He comes up with well-intentioned if ill-advised or unfortunately botched schemes, such as when he decides to kiss Pauline Stoker to spur his friend Chuffy to propose to her in Thank You, Jeeves.
+Jeeves, in "The Inimitable Jeeves", calls Bertie 'mentally negligible' behind his back, which is harsh but has some truth in it.